C.H. Hamilton Cup

 The final will be played at a venue to be determined by the Hamilton Cricket Association.

 The team which wins the final shall be the winner of the competition.
 In the event of a tie in the final, the team losing the least wickets will be declared the winner.
 In the event of teams being equal on wickets lost, the team with the most points in their pool or division will be declared the winner.
-If teams are equal on points in their pool or division, the winner will be decided by most wins, most bonus points, and then highest Net Run Rate in their pool.
+If teams are equal on points in their pool or division, the winner will be decided by most wins, and then highest Net Run Rate in their pool.

 In the event of the final being rained out, a replay will be organised by the Hamilton Cricket Association.
 If a replay is not possible, the team ranked higher in their pool or division will be the winner.